etienne-bechara/crux/docs/http.module.md

 # Http Module

-Work as a wrapper of Axios library and exposes methods to make http requests.
+Work as a wrapper of GOT library and exposes methods to make http requests.

 The scope of this module is transient, which means one new instance will be provided every time it is injected.

-In order to use it, you must register it in every module to which a provider will receive an instance of http service.
+In order to use it, you must register it in every module to which a provider will receive an injection of the http service.

 **Example**